-Transdrone and its bigger brother Transdroid allows users to take control of their torrent client software remotely, whether installed on a PC or mobile device.
+Transdrone lets users take control of their torrent client software remotely, whether installed on a PC or mobile device.

-The apps take advantage of the web interfaces built into many torrenting apps to provide remote control.
-Where Transdrone and Transdroid differ from other remote control apps is the apps' all-in-one nature, with support for popular apps such as µTorrent, Vuze, Transmission and Deluge.
+The app takes advantage of the web interfaces built into many torrenting apps to provide remote control.
+Where Transdrone differs from other remote control apps is its all-in-one nature, with support for popular apps such as µTorrent, Vuze, Transmission and Deluge.

 Depending on whom you ask, Vuze on desktop is either a feature-packed torrent client, or a bloated multimedia monster.
 The free Vuze Android app, on the other hand, is a refreshingly no-frills torrent downloader, making it one of the best Android torrent apps.